vedanthv/dsa/README.md

 # Data Structures and Algorithms Problems

-This is a repository of Data Structures and Algorithms problems for my reference!
+This is a repository of Data Structures and Algorithms theory and problems!

 ## Basic Problems
 | Index | Problem | Difficulty|